ngandrass/gitlab-group-backup/README.md

 ## Running via Docker

+A `docker-compose.yaml` file is provided.
 To run this tool using Docker, conduct the following steps:

   1. Copy `.env.dist` to `.env` and add your configuration details
   2. Build the image: `docker compose build`